 Visas for skilled migrants are available in a number of UK sectors.
 Find out if you qualify and how to apply if you land a lucrative job offer.

-The UK has always attracted highly skilled workers from overseas to work in a wide variety of sectors including finance, technology, and healthcare.
+The UK has always attracted highly skilled workers from overseas to work in a wide variety of sectors including finance, technology, and UK healthcare.
 Current skills shortages mean that there are a number of opportunities for highly-skilled migrants across the world to apply their talents in the UK.

 With the UK poised to leave the EU, Europeans who want to work in the country will have to go through the same visa processes as non-EU nationals.
 This guide to skilled work visas in the UK explains what you need to know, with sections on: